ollewelin/Nerual_Netwok_CPP/README.md

  There are skip residual connection betwheen the input side of `fc_nn_end_block` and output side of `fc_nn_top_block` to make a residual connection for not vanishing gradient esspecial if many mid blocks are stacked

- The residual_net.cpp net seems to works and stady converge during training.
+ The residual_net.cpp net seems to works and steady converge during training.
  The could be arbriatary size of input output nodes of all blocks even when use skip residual connection enabled `o_layer_delta`and `i_layer_delta` link the backpropagation betwheen each `fc_m_resnet` object block